tarwn/lessthandot-hugo/blogs/content/posts/2009-05-17-ssis-import-all-text-files-use-regex-par.md

 REFERENCES ResumeText(ident)
 Go
 ```
 First step in our SSIS package is to create your import task.
 Create a variable named ResumeFilePath and give it a location local to you machine for testing.
 I made mine C:Resumes.
 Bring over a script task to the control flow tab.
 Open up the task and add the variable to your read only variables.
 No other configurations other than the coding are needed for the task.
-Open the designer, “edit script” and paste the following code into it.
+Open the designer, "edit script" and paste the following code into it.

 ```CSHARP
 using System;